IepIweidieng/TJAPlayer3/tja.md

 #### Command Effect Scope

-Some commands can affect game objects outside of their scope by default.
-The effect scope is listed below for such commands.
+Some commands can cause targetted game objects outside the scope of these commands to have sudden visible changes.
+The effect scope is defined by these affected game objects and is listed below for such commands.

 *Proposal*: Allow the effect scope to be overridden for certain branch-scoped commands, see [*Proposal*: Command Modifier](#proposal-command-modifier).